azureossd/azureossd.github.io/_posts/2023-03-22-Troubleshooting-ingress-issues-on-Azure-Container-Apps.md

 **Possible cause:**
 - The gRPC server (the application) does not support or have reflection enabled
+- The Container App ingress is set to internal, but the client is external

 **Recomended actions**:
 - Read this article on reflection and how it can affect interaction with your applications [here](https://azureossd.github.io/2022/07/07/Running-gRPC-with-Container-Apps/index.html#reflection).
+- Ensure that ingress is not set to internal only, in which the default FQDN would look like `someapp.internal.funnyname12345a.azurecontainerapps.io`.
+If the client is external (eg., a Browser), and Server reflection is actually enabled - set Ingress to **external**.

 ### stream timeout
 **Possible cause:**